 Today's generation is facing a huge cultural diversity in our society because of new technologies and expanding opportunities.
 To help these young people become able next generation parents, workers, leaders, and citizens, there is a need for support, guidance, and opportunities during childhood, which is a time of rapid growth and change.

 Divorce and single-parent families are the facts that the children of the modern generation are very well aware of.
 The experimentation with drugs, at an early age, leads to abuse and addiction in adolescence.

 In our society, child abuse and neglect are rampant, and we should take adequate measures to prevent it or help the child overcome such situations.
 A systematic approach is required to enhance healthy social, emotional, and educational growth.

 What is Expected From These Counselors?

-Children's behavior is a major concern for both parents and educators.
-The techniques available to improve children's behavior include modeling, positive reinforcement, behavior contracting, classroom guidance session, small group session, desensitization, and consulting with teachers.
+Children's behavior is a major concern for both parents and teachers.
+The techniques available to improve children's behavior include positive reinforcement, behavior contracting, classroom guidance and consulting with teachers.
 The counselors should aim at producing citizens who would strive for healthy and peaceful relations across cultures and nations.

 Disclaimer: This is for informative purposes only and does not in any way attempt to replace the advice offered by an expert on the subject.